 Given the shallow depth of the pools, they're for one's feet only though an adjacent room featured a deeper pool of cold water for those who like that sort of thing.

-There's more to this little mountainous country than a spa, of course, however, I had a flight to catch at the time and didn't take the time to explore further.
+There's more to this tiny mountainous country than a spa, of course.
+However, I had a flight to catch at the time and didn't take the time to explore further.

 Should I ever travel back that way again, I would make sure to visit Madriu-Perafita-Claror Valley, the country's only UNESCO World Heritage Site.